 Now here's the cool thing, those little juice shots are made with standard ingredients that you probably need to use up in your fridge anyway!
 So I'm going to show you just how easy it is to make a cayenne lemon ginger shot.
 And after that, here's why you'll be making these juice shots every week!

-- No juicer required: You only need a blender and a strainer to make this tasty ginger shot recipe!
+- No juicer required: You only need a blender and a strainer to make these tasty cayenne pepper shots!

 - Customizable: Once you get the feel for making these ginger shots, you can customize them with what you have in the fridge.
 Try using grapefruit instead of orange or add a splash of apple cider vinegar for a zing!

 - Makes a lot with minimal work!
-This recipe makes 20 servings - that will get you through a couple of weeks of drinking these lemon ginger shots daily.
+This recipe makes 20 servings - that will get you through a couple of weeks of drinking these cayenne pepper and lemon shots daily.
 Yet, it only takes 10 minutes to make from start to finish!

 ingredients and substitutions